Dhaulagiri Circuit Trek

 You will get to explore the rich heritage sites of Kathmandu, the capital city.
 After breakfast, the guides will take you on an exciting cultural heritage tour of the town.
 You will visit important landmarks like Pashupatinath and Boudhanath Stupa.
 These sites are enlisted in the UNESCO World Heritage list.
 In addition, we can take you to other places of interest.

 Along with the tour, you will also prepare for the trek.
-If you didn't have the necessary items for the walk, you could buy or rent them at shops around Thamel.
+If you did not have the necessary items for the walk, you could buy or rent them at shops around Thamel.

 • Discover the rich heritage of Nepalese culture.